Friends of Mana Island (FOMI) was established in 1998 as a not-for-profit Society, and registered as a charity in 2008.

 Our goals are to promote and enhance the scientific reserve on Mana Island, and to provide financial, material and physical support for the projects approved by the Department of Conservation.

-Since 1987, the primary focus on Mana Island has been planting trees, with a 20-year programme aimed at restoring the vegetation on the island to an approximation of the status which existed prior to 1800.
+From 1987 to 2007, the primary focus on Mana Island was planting trees, with a 20-year programme aimed at restoring the vegetation on the island to an approximation of the status which existed prior to 1800.

-This programme has seen some 500,000 trees and shrubs planted to date, all of which are indigenous to the Wellington Conservancy.
+This programme saw some 500,000 trees and shrubs planted, all of which were indigenous to the Wellington Conservancy.
 Infill species planting continues.

 Because the island is rodent and predator-free it provides an ideal environment for the Cook Strait giant weta and a number of endangered lizards and birds.